PaulaPRamirez/Bio/README.md

 ### - Other things about me:<br>

 - 🗺️ I am passionate for languages.
 I am fluent in Spanish, English and French, and I have a basic level of Arabic.
-- 🤝🏼 I work as a deal closer and account manager for a Digital Marketing Company in Madrid.
+- 🤝🏼 I also work as a deal closer and account manager for a Digital Marketing Company in Madrid.
-- 🎬 I'm a movie geek, I devour all the movies.
+- 🎬 I'm a movie geek.
 - 🥊 In my free time I love to play sports.
 I practice Muay Thai.
 - 🙋🏻‍♀️ Open for discussion on: Anything about tech, finance and politics.